Rogdham/bigxml/docs/src/handlers.md

     Bob total 20.50

 You can add a single mandatory parameter to `xml_handler`.
-In that case, it will be an iterable whose items are yielded by the sub-handlers.
+In that case, it will be an iterator whose items are yielded by the sub-handlers.

 We can rewrite a previous example to leverage this behavior: